rolandshoemaker/acme-ip-validation/draft-ietf-acme-ip.md

 --- abstract

-The Automatic Certificate Management Environment (ACME) protocol only defines identity validation challenges for DNS host names.
-This document provides guidance on validation of IPv4 and IPv6 addresses which can then be included in X.509 certificates.
+This document specifies identifiers and challenges required to enable the Automated Certificate Management Environment (ACME) to issue certificates for IP addresses.

 --- middle

 # Introduction

+The Automatic Certificate Management Environment (ACME) {{I-D.ietf-acme-acme}}
+only defines challenges for validating control of DNS host name identifiers which limits its use to being used for issuing certificates for these identifiers.
-The identity validation challenges defined in ACME {{I-D.ietf-acme-acme}} only apply to validation of DNS host names.
-In order to allow validation of IPv4 and IPv6 addresses for inclusion in X.509 certificates this document defines a new challenge and provides guidance on how already defined challenges can be used with these identifiers.
+In order to allow validation of IPv4 and IPv6 identifiers for inclusion in X.509 certificates this document defines a new challenge type and specifies how challenges defined in the original ACME specification can be used to validate IP identifiers.

 # Terminology